whyliuxing/reverse-engineering-journal/README.md

 * __TLS Callbacks__: (Windows only) Most debuggers start at the program’s entry point as defined by the PE header.
 TlsCallback is traditionally used to initialze thread-specific data before a thread runs, so TlsCallback is called before the entry point and therefore can execute secretly in a debugger.
 To make it harder to find anti-debugging checks, anti-debugging checks can be placed in TlsCallback
 * __/proc/self/status File__: (Linux only) a dynamic file that exists for every process.
 It includes information on whether a process is being traced

+## *Anti-Emulation (2/5/2017)*
+* allows reverse engineer to bypass many anti-debugging techniques
+* __Detection through Syscall__: invoke various uncommon syscalls and check if it contains expected value.
+Since there are OS features not properly implemented, it means that the process is running under a debugger
+* __CPU Inconsistencies Detection__: try executing privileged instructions in user mode.
+If it succeeded, then it is under emulation
+* __Timing Delays__: execution under emulation will be slower than running under real CPU

 ## *Breakpoints (12/5/16)*
 * Software breakpoint: debugger read and store the first byte of instruction and then overwrite that first byte with 0xcc (int 3).
 When CPU hits the breakpoint, SIGTRAP signal is raised, process is stopped, and internal lookup occurs and the byte is flipped back
 * Hardware breakpoints are set at CPU level, in special registers called debug registers (DR0 through DR7)